The Artamonov Business: Plot

-Short after the abolishing of serfdom in Russia in 1860s, Ilya Artamonov, a serf himself, moves to the provincial town of Dromov with his sons Peter and Nikita, and Aleksei, the adopted nephew.
-In Dromov, Ilya makes Peter to marry the mayor's wife, Natalia Baimakova, and founds 'the Artamonov Business', the linen factory.
+Short after the abolition of serfdom in Russia in 1860s, Ilya Artamonov, a serf himself, moves to the provincial town of Dromov with his sons Peter and Nikita, and Aleksei, the adopted nephew.
+In Dromov, Ilya makes Peter to marry the mayor's daughter, Natalia Baimakova, and founds 'the Artamonov Business', the linen factory.
 After marrying Peter, Natalia losts all of her friends she had before because of the bad reputation of the Artamonov family they have in the town, as the locals view them as outsiders.
 Nikita secretly falls in love with her, but he doesn't tell her, and she suspects him as a spy put by the new husband.
-After an unsuccessful attempt of suicide, Nikita leaves the family and enters a monastery.
+After a suicide attempt, Nikita leaves the family and enters a monastery.
 Ilya dies when helping his workers to build the factory, and Peter becomes in charge of 'the family business'.

-After marrying Peter, Natalia losts all joys she had before, and Peter becomes the only close person to her.
+After marrying Peter, Natalia lost all joys she had before, and Peter becomes the only close person to her.
 However, in their relationship they are not really close.
 Peter doesn't love her, and he himself is moody, clumsy and unsociable.
 By living with him, Natalia loses all her will to life.
 The only joy in the life of Peter is his son Ilya who becomes a student; Peter sees running the factory as his duty, but he feels nothing but disgust and maybe fear to it, and yet, it becomes the only purpose in his life.
-Peter insists that Ilya must inherit the family business because its the family duty, but Ilya refuses, and after quarelling with the father, Ilya leaves the family forever, and he is not to be ever encountered by Peter.
+Peter insists that Ilya must inherit the family business because its the family duty, but Ilya refuses, and after quarreling with the father, Ilya leaves the family forever, and he is not to be ever encountered by Peter.
 Peter kills Ilya's friend whom he dislikes very much, "a scraggy little boy", by kicking him too hard; Aramonov's yardman Tikhon is the only person who knows about it, but he doesn't tell anyone, and even Peter doesn't know that he knows about it.
 The later plot is the history of disintegration of Peter's personality.
 At the end of his life, Peter retires from running the factory and completely isolates himself and falls into a sort of unconsciousness; his younger son Yakov becomes the head of the family business, but he gets murdered in 1917, after the February Revolution.
 One day, Peter wakes up and sees his home overtaken by Bolsheviks.